panda3d/panda3d-docs/programming/shaders/shader-basics.rst

 float-vector, not a texture, and that it is supposed to be varying, not uniform.

 Again, all parameter names must be recognized.
-There is a :ref:`list of GLSL shader inputs <list-of-glsl-shader-inputs>` as well as a :ref:`list of Cg shader inputs <list-of-possible-cg-shader-inputs>` that shows all the valid parameter names and the data that Panda3D will supply.
+There is a :ref:`list of GLSL shader inputs <list-of-glsl-shader-inputs>` that shows all the valid parameter names and the data that Panda3D will supply.

 Supplying Data to the Shader Manually